 Initially, Snopes assigned a much more deceptive, opportunistic role on the part of The Babylon Bee.
 Their subhead even questioned their categorization as a satirical site by stating “We’re not sure if fanning the flames of controversy and muddying the details of a news story classify an article as ‘satire.'”

 Bee founder Adam Ford took to Twitter last week to breakdown the absurdity and danger of fact-checking a satirical piece in a lengthy thread.

-Just in the subtitle of this “objective fact check” they’ve veered toward pronouncing a moral judgment, assigning motives, and presuming to dictate — to one of the most popular satire sites on the planet — what does and does not count as satire.— Adam Ford (@Adam4d) July 25, 2019
+Just in the subtitle of this “objective fact check” they’ve veered toward pronouncing a moral judgment, assigning motives, and presuming to dictate — to one of the most popular satire sites on the planet — what does and does not count as satire.

-A clumsy mistake or an incompetent writer are insufficient explanations for publishing something like this when you position yourself as an unbiased, stalwart arbiter of truth and presume to wield the influence that comes along with that title.— Adam Ford (@Adam4d) July 25, 2019
+A clumsy mistake or an incompetent writer are insufficient explanations for publishing something like this when you position yourself as an unbiased, stalwart arbiter of truth and presume to wield the influence that comes along with that title.

 Ford also took a look at how Snopes has fact-checked other satirical sites in the past.
 When it came to The Onion, they were very clear in their description to label the outlet as satire and to not question their motivations.

 They’ve ascribed dark motives to the Bee while laughing off Onion fact-checks like HAHAA GUYS, “of course” it’s satire!
 OF COURSE!
-Some readers just got confused, y’know!— Adam Ford (@Adam4d) July 25, 2019
+Some readers just got confused, y’know!

 Snopes updated their article nearly a week after publication following continued outcry from The Babylon Bee.